-This post was brought to you by the Scarborough Renaissance Festival in Waxahachie, Texas.
-We were provided with free tickets and food/drink vouchers to faciliate this post, but all opinions are mine.
+This post was brought to you by the Waxahachie CVB and Scarborough Renaissance Festival in Waxahachie, Texas.
+We were provided with free tickets to faciliate this post, but all opinions are mine.

-We moved to this area of Texas (south of Dallas) almost three years ago, and lots of people have, over the years, pointed to this huge field and told us about Scarborough Renaissance Festival, or "Scarborough Faire," as most people around here call it.
-It honestly does not look like much from the road, just the "castle" entry way and a field of parking.
-After hopping online and also visiting this place finally this May, we now know that there is so much beyond that desolate field!
+We moved to this area of Texas (south of Dallas) almost eight years ago.
+When we first moved here, we noticed castle like structures and wondered what it was.
+Then, in April and May, we noticed lots and lots of traffic on Saturday mornings, especially.
+The Scarborough Renaissance Festival, or “Scarborough Faire,” as most people around here call it, comes to Waxahachie, Texas for only two months out of the year, and only on Saturdays, Sundays, and Memorial Day.
+It honestly does not look like much from the road, just the “castle” entry way and a field of parking.
+After hopping online and when we finally visited a few years ago, we now know that there is so much beyond that desolate field!
 There is a world of enchantment, fun, excitement, and folly!

 Through the festival are many places to eat and drink (regular bottled tea, sodas, and water, as well as alcohol.)

-Daddy had a turkey leg and the boys and I enjoyed Chicken on a Stick.
+When we went a few years ago, hubby had a turkey leg and the boys and I enjoyed Chicken on a Stick.
 It was really good, too!
 The boys ate theirs and it was flavored well…definitely way better than I had expected!
-(I think I'll serve up some grilled chicken on a stick here and see if they'll gobble it up like they did at Scarborough Faire!)
 There are MANY more food options, not just what you see here!

 The shows are really awesome and have trained performers acting and doing tricks.
 Some of our favorites were Cale the Juggler and magician.
 Some shows are not for kids, though, so make sure to check out the signs and your program to make sure you don’t wander into an inappropriate for kids show.
 Other popular shows include the Fire Whip Show, Kamikaze Fireflies, and Arsene The Magikhana Show.
 There are countless choices including dancing and music, as well, so make sure to scout out your favorites and plan your day accordingly!

-Some of the boys' favorite parts of the day included the rides, that are all man powered.
-This was the boys' favorite ride:
+Some of the boys’ favorite parts of the day included the rides, that are all man powered.
+This was The Crow’s Nest:

 The rides are all about $3 per person.

-The boys also really enjoyed the Petting Zoo.
+The boys also really enjoyed the Petting Zoo the last time we went.
 For $3 a person, you get a wristband that is good for all day entrance at two different parts of the petting zoo.
 Food for the animals can also be purchased.

 Other fun things that we will have to see on our next visit: